Microsoft Timeline

 Windows NT 6.1

-64-bit Windows 7.
+64-bit Windows 7, a major release.
 32-bit edition also.

 Microsoft Security Essentials included, Microsoft's first free anti-virus software.